djgroen/flee/docs/DFlee_Data_Files.md

     *   Sentinel-1: (Radar satellite data useful for flood mapping)
     *   ArcGIS - data sources on ArcGIS (some are open source, some require a license which can be obtained via some universities)
 *   **Scientific Literature:** Search for research papers using keywords such as "inundation extent," "flood mapping," and "remote sensing."
 You may also use key terms for the disaster e.g. cyclone/hurricane.
 Insurance companies or satellite companies sometimes have examples of flood mapping on their websites/blogs.
 Example inundation mapping from literature: [https://www.mdpi.com/2072-4292/12/20/3454](https://www.mdpi.com/2072-4292/12/20/3454)
 * **Google Gemini or Equivalent** - Use with caution.
 AI chatbots connected to the internet can sometimes find interesting resources that are not always at the top of Google.
+* **News Reports** Local or international news reports of an event may include details of the regions (worst) affected etc.

 ## IDP Data Requirements

 *   **IDP Data:** Information on the number and location of IDPs is essential.
 This can include:
     *   Pre-flood population distribution
-    *   Displacement locations
+    *   Displacement locations / where people were displaced from
+    *   Temporary or permanent displacement
     *   Demographic information of displaced populations (age, gender, etc.)
 *   **Temporal Resolution (Time Cadence):** Should ideally align with the flood data's temporal resolution to understand displacement dynamics over time.
 This data is hard to find.
 *   **Spatial Resolution (Spatial Cadence):** Should ideally align with the flood data's spatial resolution to link displacement to specific flood-affected areas.
+Ideally includes where people started and where they moved to.
 This data is hard to find.

 ## IDP Data Sources (in no particular order)